 really fun and interesting concept for the puzzles, having the free camera and movement. also had a creepy atmosphere i liked, greatly enhanced by the music. eager to see what the final game holds. good luck with the rest of the game's development!

-Thief's Roulette is a Story-Driven Puzzle game inspired by the Zero Escape and Danganronpa game series.
-Taking the narrative heavy design of visual novels and combining it with immersive, first person puzzle gameplay, Thief's Roulette will be a unique gaming experience.
+Thief's Roulette is a Story-Driven Puzzle game.
+Taking the narrative heavy focus of visual novels and combining it with first person puzzle gameplay, Thief's Roulette will be a unique gaming experience.

-The game is being developed for PC, Nintendo Switch, PS4 and PSVita.
+The game is being developed for PC, Nintendo Switch, and PS4.

 Preorders and other Purchases are now available through Backerkit to support development.